XS-MLVP/picker/README.md

 ## Introduction

-Picker is a chip verification auxiliary tool aimed at encapsulating RTL design verification modules (.v/.scala/.sv) and exposing Pin-Level operations through other programming languages, with plans to support automated Transaction-Level primitive generation in the future.
+Picker is a chip verification auxiliary tool.
+There are two functions: the first is aimed at encapsulating RTL design verification modules (.v/.scala/.sv) and exposing Pin-Level operations through other programming languages, with plans to support automated Transaction-Level primitive generation in the future. the second is pack uvm transaction as a uvm agent and python class, you can use them and xcomm tool to enable communication between UVM and Python.

 Other programming languages include interfaces for C++ (natively supported), Python (supported), Java/Scala (in progress), and Golang (in progress).